Community Service and Philanthropy Guidelines

 - Babysitting family or friends, helping a for-profit organization, observation hours, and performing

 - Philanthropy is the act of donating or raising money and differs from community service.
-In order to earn community service hours, a student must give time rather than funds
+In order to earn community service hours, a student must give time rather than funds or in-kind goods.

 - A charity run/walk